The Watch (2012 film): Box office

 The Watch has grossed $35,353,000 in North America and $32,914,862 in other territories for a worldwide total of $68,267,862 against a budget of $68 million.
-In the week before release, pre-release tracking showed that up to 25 percent of North American audiences were reluctant to visit cinemas following the mass shooting in a Colorado cinema the previous week.
+In the week before release, pre-release tracking showed that up to 25% of North American audiences were reluctant to visit cinemas following the mass shooting in a Colorado cinema the previous week.
 This, plus competition from the simultaneous launch of the 2012 Summer Olympics, would negatively impact ticket sales for The Watch.
 Tracking showed that the film could earn $13–15 million during its opening weekend.

 The film earned an estimated $4.5 million on its opening day.
 During its opening weekend it earned $12.7 million from 3,168 theaters – an average of $4,025 per theater – ranking third behind Ice Age: Continental Drift ($13.3 million) and The Dark Knight Rises ($62.1 million).
 The largest segments of the opening-weekend audience were over age 25 (59%) and male (60%).
 The film left theaters on October 18, 2012 (after 12 weeks) with a total gross of $35.3 million.

 Outside North America, the film had its most successful opening weekends in the United Kingdom ($3.5 million), Australia ($1.8 million) and Russia ($1.3 million).
-These countries also represented its largest total grosses, with $6 million from the UK, $5.9 million from Australia and $3.2 million from Russia.
+These countries also represented its largest total grosses, with $6 million from the United Kingdom, $5.9 million from Australia and $3.2 million from Russia.

 Critical response

-On Rotten Tomatoes the film has an approval rating of 17% based on 163 reviews and an average rating of 4.12/10.
-The site's critical consensus reads: "The Watch uneasily mixes sci-fi elements with gross-out gags and strands its talented cast with a script that favors vulgarity over wit at nearly every turn."
-On Metacritic, the film has a score of 36 out of 100 based on critic reviews, indicating "generally unfavorable reviews".
+On Rotten Tomatoes, The Watch has an approval percentage of 16% based on 167 reviews and a rating of 4.10 out of 10.
+The critics consensus reads: "The Watch uneasily mixes sci-fi elements with gross-out gags and strands its talented cast with a script that favors vulgarity over wit at nearly every turn."
+On Metacritic, the film has a score of 36 out of 100 based on 35 critic reviews, meaning "generally unfavorable reviews".
 Audiences polled by CinemaScore gave the film an average grade of "C+" on an A+ to F scale.

 The Hollywood Reporter's Sheri Linden described the film as feeling like "part three of a past-its-prime franchise", criticizing the plot as moving "lazily from setup to punchline to setup, with no particular point and almost no punch".
 Roger Ebert awarded the film 2 out of 4 stars, stating that the film "has lots of energy but not much inspiration".
 Ebert commented that the comic timing of the lead actors benefits the dialog, but frequent instances of "crude, vulgar and offensive" comedy became unwelcome and unamusing.
 Rolling Stone's Peter Travers awarded the film 1.5 out of 4 stars, stating that it should have been a "Ghostbusters lite" and "should be crazy, stupid fun but settles for just stupid."
 He was also critical of the use of Costco in the plot, which he considered product placement.
 However, he praised Hill's "scene-stealing" performance.